Healthy — knock on wood — Kevin White eager to ‘do what I do best’

 What’s his mindset coming into his third NFL training camp — actually his second as an active player — after two frustrating seasons?

-“Patient, but with a little bit of urgency,” White replied.
+“Patient, but with a little bit of urgency,” White said.
 “Just want to go out there, play, have fun and do my job.”

-“It was great — the best thing I’ve done collectively as a group since I’ve been in the league,” White said.
+“It was great — the best thing I’ve done collectively [with] a group since I’ve been in the league,” White said.
 “It was phenomenal — couldn’t have gone any better.

-“We bonded we did everything togther.
+“We bonded, we did everything together.
 There weren’t any cliques.
 Everybody was together.
 We ate together, laughed together.
 And we put in a lot of good work.”

 That could pay dividends in the regular season.
 But White said he has only one measurement of success this season.